How to stay mentally healthy during stressful times

 5. Avoid emotional isolation

 Interacting with other people—whether it’s a phone call, video chat, or text message—can ease the symptoms of stress and to help you cope, according to a small 2015 study of 77 healthy adults published in the journal Clinical Psychological Science.
 Can’t fight the urge to hole up by yourself?
-Think of others: Reaching out to neighbors or elderly friends with an offer to prepare a meal, pick up a prescription, or walk a dog can help you feel more in control—and helpful, Dr. Pashby says.
-Goodbye, stress!
+Think of others: Reaching out to neighbours or elderly friends with an offer to prepare a meal, pick up a prescription, or walk a dog can help you feel more in control—and helpful, Dr. Pashby says.

-6. Sidestep stress-eating
+6. Side-step stress-eating